tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 > Hello
 > Hello

-But, here’s an interesting example where mixing up unary and binary functions in JavaScript's very forgiving environment can go wrong.
+But, here’s an interesting example where mixing up unary and binary functions in JavaScript’s very forgiving environment can go wrong.

 ```javascript
 ['1','2','3'].map(parseInt);